Who We Are and What We’re Looking For

 If you’re an inexperienced writer, learn the ABCs of journalistic writing (aka “freelance writing”) before you query us.
 You should at least have a basic idea of how to write a query letter or an outline/proposal, what a lead (aka “lede”) is and why it’s so important, and the need to present familiar subjects from a fresh “angle.”

-Please email your queries to Kristi Dorian our managing editor.
-(To submit ideas for online publication please visit our Online Submission Guidelines.)
 If you already have a finished manuscript to submit, please submit it as a .docx, .odt, .rtf, or text file, or better yet simply paste it right into the body of your email.
-Please use just one space between sentences, avoid weird fonts and “look at me” formatting because we have to strip all of that out anyway.
+Please use only one space between sentences, avoid weird fonts and “look at me” formatting because we have to strip all of that out anyway.
 There’s rarely any need for anything other than bold, italics and bullets if your piece requires them.

-We regret that it can take us a month or longer to review your query and get back to you.
-If you feel the subject is time-sensitive, tell us and we’ll try to respond ASAP or within any deadline you need to give us (so you can resubmit it elsewhere).
-If we’re dragging our feet, don’t hesitate to remind us.
+Due to the high numbers of inquiries and busy editors, it may take us a couple months or more to review your query and get back to you.
 You’re welcome to submit your idea simultaneously to other publications; but do tell us if you are.

 Payment and Terms